 Courses composing the core research sequence are conducted online and require weekly readings, participation in discussions, and assignment completion.
 Course instructors guide discussions and evaluate discussion and application assignments.
 RSCH 8100 or 8110 must be completed prior to Residency 2 of the academic residencies.
 RSCH 8200 or 8210 and RSCH 8300 or 8310 must be completed prior to beginning the dissertation or attending Residency 3.

 Those enrolled in this specialization are required to complete an advanced research course.
 The university offers three advanced research courses: quantitative, qualitative, and mixed-methods.
 When the prospectus is approved, students will take the advanced research course selected as the methodology approved for the dissertation.

 Students are required to complete one of the following courses:

-Students will be registered for two courses every 11 weeks, following the completion of the foundation course.
+Note: Students will be registered for two courses every 11 weeks, following the completion of your foundation course.
 Students who wish to reduce their course load during one or more terms should contact their academic advisor.